boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 #### Adding Columns

-You can add more than one value into `Columns` field.
+You can add more than one value to the `Columns` field.

 ![Adding Columns](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/adding-columns.png)

-100% stacked column chart chart will be rendered like this
+The 100% stacked column chart will be rendered like this.

 ![Hundred stacked column chart renders](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/configured-hundredstackedcolumnchart.png)

-You can change the `Settings`.
+You can change the `settings`.

 ![Change the Settings](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/column-settings.png)

 #### Renaming fields

-The configured field names can be edited by using the `Rename` option provided in the settings menu.
+The field names that have been configured can be edited by using the `Rename` option provided in the settings menu.

 ![Rename](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/rename.png)

 #### Sorting data

-You can Sort the dimension data using the `Sort` option under `Settings` menu list.
+You can sort the dimension data using the `Sort` option under the `Settings` menu list.
 To apply sorting for the data, refer to the [Sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column).

 ![Advanced sorting](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/sort-option.png)